Xiangyu-Hu/SPHinXsys/SPHINXsys/coding_SPHinXsys.md

 9. using more meaningful names for class members, so that I do not need extra comments
 10. resolving the compiling warnings for the order of class member initialization
 11. lower- and upper bounds can be represented by a pair
+12. naming issues: used base (like base_particles_) in name when it really means, if overriding is expected, do not use base (like particles_)
+13. clarify the body shape bound, body domain bound and its usages

 ## General principles on reviewing the code